Telefonica/opengateway-developers-website/opengateway/architecture.md

 5. **Test Integration**

    Thoroughly test the integration to ensure functionality, reliability, and performance.
 Verify that API requests return expected responses and handle edge cases effectively.
 Monitor API usage and performance metrics provided by the aggregator during testing.

-### Benefits of Using Aggregators:

-- **Efficiency:** Simplify integration efforts with standardized APIs and reduce the complexity of managing multiple telco providers.

-- **Cost-effectiveness:** Lower operational costs associated with managing integrations with numerous vendors or providers.

-- **Innovation:** Enable innovation by providing access to a broad range of services and functionalities that can be combined or customized to create unique solutions.